nengo/nengo-spa/docs/user-guide/algebras.rst

 Algebras
 --------

-Nengo SPA uses elementwise addition for superposition and circular convolution for binding (`.CircularConvolutionAlgebra`) by default.
+NengoSPA uses elementwise addition for superposition and circular convolution for binding (`.CircularConvolutionAlgebra`) by default.
 However, other choices are viable.
-In Nengo SPA we call such a specific choice of such operators an *algebra*.
-It is easy to change the algebra that is used by Nengo SPA as it is tied to the vocabulary.
+In NengoSPA we call such a specific choice of such operators an *algebra*.
+It is easy to change the algebra that is used by NengoSPA as it is tied to the vocabulary.
 To use a different algebra, it suffices to manually create a vocabulary with the desired algebra and use this in your model::